Trovemaster/TROVE/docs/source/linelist.rst

 Intensities with GAIN
 =====================

-As discussed in Chapter Quickstart_, TROVE is capable of calculating transition intensities once the relevant eigenfunctions and dipole matrix elements have been calculated.
+As discussed in Chapter `Quickstart <https://spectrove.readthedocs.io/en/latest/quickstart.html>`__, TROVE is capable of calculating transition intensities once the relevant eigenfunctions and dipole matrix elements have been calculated.
 This procedure was used in early line list papers using TROVE.

 A more efficient way of calculating intensities is to make use of the GAIN program.
 GAIN (\textbf{G}PU \textbf{A}ccelerated \textbf{IN}tensities) is a program which was written by Ahmed Al-Rafaie.\cite{GAIN} It uses graphical processing units (GPUs) to calculate intensities far quicker than can be achieved using conventional TROVE.